vitalianoamaral/vitalianoamaral.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Pós graduação"
 collection: teaching
-type: "Undergraduate course"
+type: "Programa de pós graduação"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Departamento de matemática - UFPI"
-date: 2014-01-01
+date: u-01-01
-location: "City, Country"
+location: "Teresina, Brazil"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.